 In connection with the Merger, the Company, HLR, Roche Holdings and Hoffmann-La Roche Inc. entered into a stockholder agreement dated as of April 28, 1995.
-In December 1996, HLR was merged with and into Hoffmann La-Roche Inc. and the shares of Common Stock owned by HLR subsequently transferred from Hoffman La-Roche to Roche Holdings.
+In December 1996, HLR was merged with and into Roche Holdings.
 The Stockholder Agreement contains certain provisions relating to (i) the governance of the Company following the Merger, including but not limited to the composition of the Board of Directors, (ii) the issuance, sale and transfer of the Company's Equity Securities (as defined therein) by the Company and Hoffmann-La Roche Inc., (iii) the acquisition of additional Equity Securities and (iv) the registration rights granted by the Company to Roche Holdings and Hoffmann-La Roche Inc. with respect to the Company's Equity Securities.
 A copy of the Stockholder Agreement was included as an exhibit to the current report on Form 8-K of the Company filed with the Commission on May 12, 1995 in connection with the consummation of the Merger.